grantsingleton/Database-Application/README.md

 # Database_Application

-This is a menu-bases application with the following interface:
+This is a menu-based application with the following interface:

 1) List Users
 2) List Businesses